Welcome to ASX Stag Party!

 The positive aspects about this company are:

 1. The coal is well-suited to mine-mouth power station feed.
 That is however a longer term proposition and open to greater competition.
 Details on the Indonesian government's plans to expand domestic coal supply.
 The company is taking the sensible strategy of investigating a mine-mouth power station, which is consistent with the government’s plans to expand output.
 The problem is that power stations take years to plan & build.
-I would think 3 years minimum for a small plant, and possibly 5 years if you consider that there is likely to be a backlog of orders for turbines, fluidised boilers, etc.
+I would think 3 years minimum for a small plant, and possibly 5 years if you consider that there is likely to be a backlog of orders for turbines, fluidised boilers, etc. 2.
+Coal prices look like staying high for some time, though new supplies are destined to become available from Australia, Indonesia and China, and we are looking at some global softening.
+One might argue that the tight supply of equipment in mining & power generation will actually crimp the demand for coal significantly.

 It is difficult to place a valuation on this company without knowing their mine costs, and more importantly their transport costs to port, particularly given the very high cost of fuel.
 The company has not provided an independent assessment of the value of the project.
 I woulds think my former employer Barlow Jonker would be coal consultant able to perform that for them.
 It might have supported their IPO....but maybe not.